Category Archives: Fanuc Parameters

 Oh just one other thing before you go off and cripple your machine forever.

-Do yourself a favor take a picture of the screen before you change a parameter.
+Do yourself a favour take a picture of the screen before you change a parameter.
 If you aint got a camera then you must have a piece of paper.

 Even better back everything up.